tektronix/tm_devices/docs/advanced/signal_generators.md

 issue by being simplistic enough that waveform length reduction does not have a detrimental effect on the end output.

 Arbitrary Waveform Generators ([AWGs](default:AWG)) enforce one cycle per sample, allowing the output to be the same shape regardless of clock rate.
-The number of samples that occurs during a second is referred to as a sample per second (S/s), a unit which determines the frequency of the waveform.
+The number of samples that occur during a second is referred to as a sample per second (S/s), a unit that determines the frequency of the waveform.
 With low frequency functions, [AWGs](default:AWG) are functionally identical to [AFGs](default:AFG), besides offering more constrained amplitudes and offsets.

 ---